LucasWaelti/kalibr-wiki/Installation.md

 ##A) Using the CDE package (only 64bit systems)
-To remove necessity of building the toolbox from source, the entire toolbox together with its dependencies is packed into a [CDE](#guo) package.
+To remove necessity of installing ROS and building the toolbox from source, the entire toolbox together with its dependencies is provided as a [CDE](#guo) package.

 1. Download the package from the [Downloads](downloads) page.